-The Chairperson may:
+The chairperson may:

-- (a) Require any member or member of the public whose conduct is disorderly or who is creating a disturbance, to withdraw immediately from the meeting for a time specified by the Chairperson. - (b) Ask the meeting to hold in contempt, any member whose conduct is grossly disorderly and where the meeting resolves to find the member in contempt, that resolution must be recorded in the minutes.
+- (a) Require any member or member of the public whose conduct is disorderly or who is creating a disturbance, to withdraw immediately from the meeting for a time specified by the chairperson. - (b) Ask the meeting to hold in contempt, any member whose conduct is grossly disorderly and where the meeting resolves to find the member in contempt, that resolution must be recorded in the minutes.

-Failure to leave meeting
+Failure to leave meeting (SO.20.6)

-If a member or member of the public who is required, in accordance with a Chairperson's ruling, to leave the meeting, refuses or fails to do so, or having left the meeting, attempts to re-enter without the permission of the Chairperson, any member of the police or officer or employee of the local authority may, at the Chairperson's request, remove or exclude that person from the meeting.
+If a member or member of the public who is required, in accordance with a chairperson's ruling, to leave the meeting, refuses or fails to do so, or having left the meeting, attempts to re-enter without the permission of the chairperson, any member of the police or officer or employee of the community board may, at the chairperson's request, remove or exclude that person from the meeting.

-Audio or audio visual attendance
+Audio or audio visual attendance (SO.13.10)

-Where the technology is available and a member is attending a meeting by audio or audio-visual link, the Chairperson must ensure that:
+Where the technology is available and a member is attending a meeting by audio or audio-visual link, the chairperson must ensure that:

-- (a) The technology for the link is available and of suitable quality; - (b) Procedures for using the technology in the meeting will ensure that: - i.
+- (a) The technology for the link is available and of suitable quality; and - (b) Procedures for using the technology in the meeting will ensure that: - i.
 Everyone participating in the meeting can hear each other; - ii.
 The member's attendance by audio or audio-visual link does not reduce their accountability or accessibility in relation to the meeting; - iii.
-The requirements of Part 7 of LGOIMA are met; and - iv.
+The requirements of Part 7 of LGOIMA are met; and iv.
 The requirements in these standing orders are met.

-If the Chairperson is attending by audio or audio visual link then chairing duties will be undertaken by the deputy chair or a member who is physically present.
+If the chairperson is attending by audio or audio visual link then chairing duties will be undertaken by the deputy chair or a member who is physically present.

-Appendix 9: Process for removing a Chairperson or deputy Chairperson from office
+Appendix 9: Process for removing a chairperson from office

-- 1. At a meeting that is in accordance with this clause, a community board may remove its Chairperson, or deputy Chairperson from office. - 2.
-If a Chairperson or deputy Chairperson is removed from office at that meeting, the community board may elect a new Chairperson or deputy Chairperson at that meeting. - 3.
-A meeting to remove a Chairperson, or deputy Chairperson may be called by: - (a) A resolution of the community board; or - (b) A requisition in writing signed by the majority of the total membership of community board (excluding vacancies). - 4.
-A resolution or requisition must: - (a) Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) Indicate whether or not, if the Chairperson or deputy Chairperson is removed from office, a new Chairperson or deputy Chairperson is to be elected at the meeting if a majority of the total membership of the community board (excluding vacancies) so resolves. - 5.
+- 1. At a meeting that is in accordance with this clause, a community board remove its chairperson from office. - 2.
+If a chairperson is removed from office at that meeting, the community board may elect a new chairperson. - 3.
+A meeting to remove a chairperson may be called by: - (a) A resolution of the community board; or - (b) A requisition in writing signed by the majority of the total membership of the community board (excluding vacancies). - 4.
+A resolution or requisition must: - (a) Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) Indicate whether or not, if the chairperson is removed from office, a new chairperson to be elected at the meeting if a majority of the total membership of the community board (excluding vacancies) so resolves. - 5.
 A resolution may not be made and a requisition may not be delivered less than 21 days before the day specified in the resolution or requisition for the meeting. - 6.
 The chief executive must give each member notice in writing of the day, time, place, and business of any meeting called under this clause not less than 14 days before the day specified in the resolution or requisition for the meeting. - 7.
-A resolution removing a Chairperson or deputy Chairperson carries if a majority of the total membership of the community board (excluding vacancies) votes in favour of the resolution.
+A resolution removing a chairperson carries if a majority of the total membership of the community board (excluding vacancies) votes in favour of the resolution.